yk2684/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> In installed Python 3, because that is the recommended version.
+>> I installed Python 3, because that is the recommended version.
 I understand that some packages are only caompatible with Python versions 2.7, but I would rather learn how to use Python 3.0, thinking about the future.

 ### Q2.
 Which Python Version Installed